chrisnoonan98675/site/xl-deploy/how-to/add-an-endpoint-in-tfs-2015.markdown

 Now you can refer to this endpoint from an XL Deploy build task.

-For more information about the XL Deploy TFS 2015 plugin, refer to [Introduction to the XL Deploy Team Foundation Server 2015 plugin](/xl-deploy/concept/tfs-2015-plugin.html).
+For more information, refer to [Introduction to the Team Foundation Server 2015 plugin](/xl-deploy/concept/tfs-2015-plugin.html).